bcoin-org/bcoin/docs/cli.md

+# Node and wallet CLI

 Bcoin ships with [bclient](https://github.com/bcoin-org/bclient) as its default client to the [API](https://bcoin.io/api-docs) for command line access.

 ## Configuration